Orthodox churches at Plaka

 The most prestigious temple in Plaka is the Metohi of Panagiou Tafou.

-Metamorfosi tou Sotiros (and not Kottaki at Kydathineon)
+15. Metamorfosi tou Sotiros (not confused with no9 Kottaki at Kydathineon)

 A temple close to Kanellopoulos museum, at the upper part of Anafiotika.
 A temple that historically is not known, probably it was destroyed for many centuries.